konstantint/SKompiler/README.md

   * `sqlalchemy`: raw SQLAlchemy expression (which is a dialect-independent way of representing SQL).
 Jokes aside, SQL is sometimes a totally valid choice for deploying models into production.

-     Note that generated SQL may (depending on the chosen method) include functions `exp` and `log`.
-If you work with SQLite, bear in mind that these functions are not supported out of the box and need to be [added separately](https://stackoverflow.com/a/2108921/318964) via `create_function`.
-You can find an example of how this can be done in `tests/evaluators.py` in the package source code.
+     Note that generated SQL may (depending on the chosen model and method) include functions `exp`, `log` and `sqrt`, which are not supported out of the box in SQLite.
+If you work with SQLite, you will need to [add them separately](https://stackoverflow.com/a/2108921/318964) via `create_function`.
+You can find an example of how this can be done in `tests/evaluators.py` in the SKompiler's source code.
   * `sqlalchemy/<dialect>`: SQL string in any of the SQLAlchemy-supported dialects (`firebird`, `mssql`, `mysql`, `oracle`, `postgresql`, `sqlite`, `sybase`).
 This is a convenience feature for those who are lazy to figure out how to compile raw SQLAlchemy to actual SQL.
   * `excel`: Excel formula.
 Ever tried dragging a random forest equation down along the table?
 Fun!
 Check out [this short screencast](https://www.youtube.com/watch?v=7vUfa7W0NpY) to see how it can be done.

-    _NB: The screencast was recorded using a previous version, where `multistage=False` was the default_.
+    _NB: The screencast was recorded using a previous version, where `multistage=False` was the default option_.
   * `sympy`: A SymPy expression.
 Ever wanted to take a derivative of your model symbolically?
   * `sympy/<lang>`: Code in the language `<lang>`, generated via SymPy.
 Supported values for `<lang>` are `c`, `cxx`, `rust`, `fortran`, `js`, `r`, `julia`, `mathematica`, `octave`.
 Note that the quality of the generated code varies depending on the model, language and the value of the `assign_to` parameter.
 Again, this is just a convenience feature, you will get more control by dealing with `sympy` oode printers [manually](https://www.sympy.org/scipy-2017-codegen-tutorial/).